-Rafting 101: If You Fall Out Of The RaftPosted June 4th, 2021 by Kira Culp, river guide
+If You Fall Out of the RaftPosted June 4, 2021 by Kira Culp, AO river guide

 Whether you’re rafting Class II or Class V whitewater, falling out of the raft does not occur often, but it can happen during any rafting trip.
 Although it is sometimes scary to unexpectedly find yourself in the water, there are a number of ways that you can make your “out of boat experience” a good one.